MCPHackers/RetroMCP-Java/README.md

 Using RetroMCP-Java is simple!
 1. Download and install JDK 8.
 MCPHackers recommend [Azul Zulu](https://www.azul.com/downloads/?version=java-8-lts&package=jdk)
-2. Run the latest release from the command line or via double click.
-If you run it via double click and RMCP errors, make sure your PATH and your JAR file associations are properly configured
+2. Run the latest [release](https://github.com/MCPHackers/RetroMCP-Java/releases) from the command line or via double click.
+If you run it via double click and RMCP errors, make sure your PATH and your JAR file associations are properly configured.
 	> Be careful!
 Using "Open with" context menu on Windows will not use a proper directory, be sure to change the default .jar file associations
-3. Run setup and choose the version you wish to decompile.
+3. Run `setup` and choose the version you wish to decompile.
-4. Run decompile
+4. Run the `decompile` task
 5. Mod away!
 Now it's Yourcraft!

 For more info you can check [RetroMCP Wiki](https://github.com/MCPHackers/RetroMCP-Java/wiki).